javier-games/property-refs/README.md

 ## Support

-For any questions or issues, please open a new issue on this repository.
+For any questions or issues, please open a [new issue](https://github.com/javier-games/property-refs/issues) on this repository.

+## Donations

+PropertyRefs is a open source project, and it's because of your support that we can stay up and running.
+If you find this project useful, please consider [making a donation](https://www.paypal.com/donate/?hosted_button_id=QY4PCGA8FMCC4).
+Your contribution will help us to maintain the project, and continue to develop new features.
+We appreciate your generosity!

-## License
+## Acknowledgements

-PropertyRefs is available under the MIT license.
-See the [LICENSE](LICENSE) file for more info.
+We would like to express our gratitude to [Kenney](https://www.kenney.nl) for providing the assets used to create the sample images in this repository.
+These assets are under the Creative Commons Zero (CC0) license.

+Kenney's contribution to the gaming community is significant and invaluable.
+We strongly encourage you to support his work by making a donation on [Kenney's Donation Page](https://www.kenney.nl/donate) or becoming a patron on [Patreon](https://www.patreon.com/kenney).